geneontology/geneontology.github.io/_docs/faq.md

 [annotation](/faq-tags/annotation)

 What does it mean to do GO annotation of genes or proteins?
 Terms from the Gene Ontology are applied in the annotation of [gene products](http://geneontology.org/faq/what-gene-product) or protein complexes in biological databases.
 GO annotations are associations made between gene products or protein complexes and the GO terms that describe them.
-Because a single gene may encode different products with very different attributes, GO recommends associating GO terms with database objects representing gene products rather than genes.
-If identifiers are not available to distinguish individual gene products, GO terms may be associated with an identifier for a gene; a gene object is associated with all GO terms applicable to any of its products.
 An annotation also includes an evidence code and a reference that supports the gene product/term association.

 [How is the GO used in genome analysis?](/faq/how-go-used-genome-analysis)
 --------------------------------------------------------------------------